-Special consideration can be granted where some problem occurs just before or during examinations which prevents a candidate from performing to their full potential, or in exceptional circumstances from taking an examination.
+Special consideration can be granted where some problem occurs just before or during an examination which prevents a candidate from performing to their full potential, or in exceptional circumstances from taking an exam.
 Special consideration is intended to compensate candidates who are unable to fully demonstrate their knowledge and skills.
 It is not intended to compensate candidates who have been unable to acquire the necessary knowledge and skills and therefore is not appropriate for students suffering from long term problems.

 Special consideration should not be confused with Access Arrangements.
-If you are aware of a problem well before the examination, then you should contact Mrs Dickenson as soon as possible to see if Access Arrangements are appropriate.
+If you are aware of a problem well before the exam, then you should contact Mrs Dickenson as soon as possible to see if Access Arrangements are appropriate.

-If a problem occurs just before or during an examination, then you should contact the Exams Office immediately after the examination as we need to make a special consideration application.
+If a problem occurs just before or during an exam, then you should contact the exams office immediately after the examination as we need to make a special consideration application.
 This must be actioned within seven days of the final examination in that subject.
 You will need to provide us with any supporting documentary evidence that you may have.
-Examination boards will only accept requests for special consideration submitted by the School.
+Examination boards will only accept requests for special consideration submitted by the School's Examinations Officer.